Posted by Ed Tyson on

 Design 3D printing files

 Love design?
-Then designing 3D files and selling those designs might be the business idea you’re looking for.
+Then designing 3D files and selling those designs might be one of the better 3d printing business ideas you’re looking for.
 The setup is simple: create and sell designs that your customers can print with their own 3D printers.

 - Create designs for a niche market